b-destoop/hidden_noise_message/README.md

 Create noise using a gaussian curve.
 For the values which coincide with the code image, this gaussian curve should have a smaller standard deviation.

+> _note_ : the code that is to be shown should be white on a black background.

 ## todo

 - [x] create a window with static noise